 Did any trademarks that applied for entry into the TMCH fail in the “actual use” test?
 If so, how many?
 Did you receive any complaints of trademarks registered in the TMCH that they were not in actual use?

 How many TMCH records include a TM+50 list; and how many are on this list on average?
+How many registrations were made for entries on the TM+50 list?

 Have any gTLDs used the TMCH option to limit registrations by goods and services in a particular registration period?